zelisinho/anypoint-examples/scatter-gather-flow-control/README.md

 # Scatter Gather flow control to email

-This example shows us the usage of the scatter-gather flow to aggregate data in parallel and response the result in JSON.
-The example uses prepared data as an input for two resources, which should be aggregated.
-The data represents contacts information with structure as follows:
+This example shows the usage of the scatter-gather control flow to aggregate data in parallel and return the result in JSON.
+The example uses prepared data as input for two resources that should be aggregated.
+The data represents contacts information with the following structure:

 Example data structure(contacts-1.csv, contacts-2.csv) in:
 		firstname;surname;phone;email